BU-Spark/ds-boston-bpda-br-election/SCRUM/Team1_scrum_report_Oct22.md

 ### What will I be working on next?
 Up next, we will be working on the following:
-- Conduct additional demographic analysis by location (gender, age, ..., etc)
+- Conduct additional demographic analysis by location (gender, age, etc ...)
 - Create a mapping function to clean age group codes
 - Submitting Deliverable 1 by 11/01